kingnaddy/XpenseWise/README .md

-# XpenseWise — Simple CLI Expense Tracker
+# XpenseWise — CLI Expense Tracker

 XpenseWise is a lightweight, command‑line expense tracker written in Python.
 It lets you quickly log expenses, categorizes them, and shows a monthly budget summary — all in a single CSV file.